vllm-project/vllm-spyre/docs/deploying/rhoai.md

 ## Deploying with KServe

-!!! note
+!!! note "Prerequisites"
-    **Prerequisites**:
-    - A running Kubernetes cluster with RHOAI installed
+    * A running Kubernetes cluster with RHOAI installed
-    - Image pull credentials for `registry.redhat.io/rhelai1`
+    * Image pull credentials for `registry.redhat.io/rhelai1`
-    - Spyre accelerators available in the cluster
+    * Spyre accelerators available in the cluster

 <!-- TODO: Link to public docs for cluster setup -->